xuankimtran/docs-1/pages/katalon-studio/docs/dynamic-test-suite-kre.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/dynamic-test-suite-kre/KS-8.2.5-Name-DTS.png" width="70%" alt="Name a dynamic test suite">

-### Generate commands with Command Builder
+### Generate commands with the command builder

-You can use Command Builder in Katalon Studio (KS) to generate commands quickly and precisely.
+You can use the command builder in Katalon Studio (KS) to generate commands quickly and precisely.

 Follow these steps: